Stefanie Enzinger

-Stefanie Enzinger (born 25 November 1990) is an Austrian footballer who plays as a forward for St. Pölten in the ÖFB-Frauenliga.
+Stefanie Enzinger (born 25 November 1990) is an Austrian footballer who plays as a forward for St. Pölten in the ÖFB-Frauenliga and for the Austrian women's national team.
+She has been named as among Austria's best women's footballers of all time.

 Career

 Club

 Enzinger began her club career in football shortly before her ninth birthday, when she started to play at her home club, SC Mittersill.
 There, she played in the boys' teams.
 In the summer of 2006, Enzinger moved to an all-female team called, USK Hof, where she was coached by Johann Enzinger, who had founded the women's team in June 1999 and acted as club chairman at the time of the founding.
 With the team, she won the 2006/07 season undefeated in the Austrian second league.
 In the match for promotion to the ÖFB-Frauenliga, the team lost to the ladies of FC St. Veit.
 In the following season (2007/08), after the league was expanded to two more teams, the USK Hof again finished in the first place in the final standing, winning 14 of the 16 games they played.
 Enzinger lost part of the season due to an injury.
 In the match to the ÖFB-Frauenliga promotion, she joined the team against the ladies of the SV Groß-Schweinbarth.
 Her team won both matches and were promoted to the Austrian First Division.
 After the promotion to the ÖFB-Frauenliga, the team struggled, fishing in the penultimate place in the league standing.
 On 29 March 2009 Enzinger scored her first goal in the league, in a 2 – 3 home defeat against SG Ardagger/Neustadtl.

 On 12 January 2010, Enzinger signed with FC Wacker Innsbruck.
 She debuted on 13 March 2010, in a 2–2 draw against SK Austria Carinthia.
 Enzinger came in the half-time to replace Arbresha Jahaj.
 Innsbruck finished the season on the second place.
 After a good 2011/2012 season with the FC Wacker Innsbruck II when the team finished first in their league, losing only one match in the whole season, Enzinger was permanently promoted to the first team for the 2012/2013 season.
 She played all 18 season's games, scoring five goals.
 FC Wacker Innsbruck finished the season in the third place, behind ASV Spratzern (runner-up) and SV Neulengbach (champion).

 In the 2013/14 season, Enzinger became a prolific goalscorer, scoring 12 goals in 15 matches.
 She was the team's top goalscorer and one of ÖFB-Frauenliga top goalscorers.
 Innsbruck finished 4th place in the league.
 In the 2013/2014 Austrian women's football Cup, Enzinger scored two goals in three appearances as her team was eliminated early in the competition.
 In the 2014/15 season, Enzinger continued her good form scoring 14 goals, including a hat-trick on 6 September 2014, in a 6–0 home win over USC Landhaus Wien.
 She finished the season as the league's third-best goalscorer.